 Research topic ideas, search for international and national partners

-Since its establishment, the Institute has been actively seeking opportunities for collaboration both within and outside the University.
+Since its establishment, our unit has been actively seeking opportunities for collaboration both within and outside the University.
 Working relationships have been established with several universities (e.g. University of Debrecen, Hungarian University of Agriculture and Life Sciences) and for-profit organisations, businesses.
 The exploration of research topic ideas and the search for national and international partners is ongoing.

 Digitalization project proposals identified by DFI